Isnor/formulatel/readme.md

 - [ ] build a dashboard for interesting telemetry data
 - [ ] realtime chart?
 - [ ] opensearch?
+- [ ] eBPF packet inspection and routing - it'd be neat to route packets directly from the syscall using eBPF instead of from user-space in the `ingest` program.
 - [ ] insights?
 A lofty goal to be certain, but it'd be cool to alert on realtime data (ideal breaking point? racing line?
 I don't know) or maybe predict when the tires will die or something.